ExperimentsHNL/popper-design/overview.md

 The Experiment Library includes a list of all available experiments.
 We plan to launch with six stock experiments, each of which can be run with a different frame.
 The experiments should each be accompanied by an appropriate image, which we will provide.

 Two audiences are served by the Experiment Library.
 1. Users without an account can browse the Library, but cannot initiate a trial.
-If they attempt to do so, they should be prompted to create an account.
-2. Researchers with an account can use the Experiment Library to select an experiment within which to launch a trial.
+If they attempt to do so, they are prompted to create an account.
+2. Researchers with an account can use the Experiment Library to select an experiment with which to launch a trial.

 The list of available experiments is generated dynamically by the web application.
 It looks up GitHub repositories with experiments to which the user has access, and displays formatted descriptions of those experiments based on the metadata contained in corresponding  GitHub repositories.
-E

-This process assumes that researchers would supply the relevant metadata (e.g. screenhsots, title of the experiment, list of available input parameters etc) along with the source code of the experiments that they create.
+We would like to encourage researchers to share details about the experiments that they create with the Popper scientific community.
+Relevant details include screenhsots, the title of the experiment, a list of available input parameters, etc).

-A clear link or button next to the experiment should allow the researcher to "Create Trial".
+A clear link next to the experiment allows the researcher to "Create Trial".

 #### 5. Create Trial

 ![Image](https://github.com/Experiments/popper-design/blob/master/rworkflow_trial.png?raw=true)

 Once the researcher selects an experiment, she is shown a dynamically constructed form with the list of input parameters that the experiment accepts.
-Just as descriptions of experiments in the Library, this list of input acceptable input parameters is taken from the metadata that accompanies the source code of the experiment.
-Typically these parameters would include the necessary number of players, initial endowments of players, exchange rate from points to dollars, relevant subject pool, etc.
+Just like descriptions of experiments in the Library, this list of acceptable input parameters is taken from the metadata that accompanies the source code of the experiment.
+Typically, these parameters would include the necessary number of players, initial endowments of players, an exchange rate from in-game points to dollars that the subject receives, and the demographics of an acceptable subject pool.

 Again, researchers without an account cannot access this page and will be redirected to the Signup page instead.

 #### 6. About